 In our world of smartphones, tablets, laptops and desktops, Facebook, Instagram, etc., chances are we have our photos here and there and everywhere.
 So the first step is getting everything in one place.
 Make it a point to download your photos to your computer at regular intervals.
 By doing this, the task doesn’t get overwhelming, plus you will never have to worry about losing photos because your card is full and you need to take another pic.
 Or worse yet, accidentally delete one of your best shots because you’re in a rush.

 Group By Year and Month

 Once you have the images safely stored on your computer, it’s time to organize them.
-I start by putting all images into a folder by year then making sub folders for each month and dragging the pictures into the appropriate month.
-You may want to make additional sub folders within each month by event, such as birthdays, vacation, etc. For example, if you have a Mac, iPhoto enables you to organize images by event and date.
+I start by putting all images into a folder by year then making subfolders for each month and dragging the pictures into the appropriate month.
+You may want to make additional subfolders within each month by event, such as birthdays, vacations, etc. For example, if you have a Mac, iPhoto enables you to organize images by event and date.
 You can also do this in Photoshop Elements’ organizer.

 Name and Tag

 Next, name and tag your pictures so that you can find them easily in the future.
 If you have thousands of images with names like IMG_2888967 and similar, how are you ever going to find what you’re looking for?
 Nothing is more annoying than trying to find that one pic you need amongst a sea of numerical file names, ‘cuz I’ve been there.

 Most photo software programs have batch renaming which makes the process simple.
 External image organizing and editing programs like Adobe Photoshop Elements and Corel PaintShop Pro work great for this.
 If you don’t have a special photo editor, Windows Live Photo Gallery, and iPhoto, will batch rename and tag your image as well.